ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance MUST NOT modify the URI when launching it, in particular the client instance MUST NOT add any parameters to the URI.
-The user code URI MUST be reachable from the end user's browser, though the URI is usually be opened on a separate device from the client instance itself.
+The user code URI MUST be reachable from the end-user's browser, though the URI is usually be opened on a separate device from the client instance itself.
 The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.